ekoyuliawan/freepbx-docker/README.md

 ### Host requirements
 - `ip`, `iptables` and `awk` commands
-- 64-bit Intel/AMD (x86_64) platform.
-Arm architecture is not supported since Asterisk needs to be compiled differently.
-- Docker iptables rules will bypass any firewall rule on the system.
+- iptables rules inside the Docker chains will bypass any firewall rule on the system
-- Iptables rules are temporary, unless you make them persistent in this way:
+- Iptables rules are temporary, unless you make them persistent in this way (Debian-like):
 ```bash
 sudo apt-get update
 sudo apt-get install -y iptables-persistent